On classification of continuous first order theories: Introduction

 \section{Introduction}

-In 1971 in \cite{Sh}, Saharon Shelah proved the following crucial theorem:
+In 1971, Saharon Shelah proved the following pivotal theorem in \cite{Sh}:

-{\bf Shelah's Theorem\footnote{In this article, when we refer to Shelah's theorem, we mean this theorem (for classical logic).}:} (\cite[Theorem~II.4.7]{Shelah}) A complete first order theory has the order property ($OP$) if and only if it has the independence property ($IP$) or the strict order property ($SOP$).
+Shelah's Theorem\footnote{In this article, any reference to Shelah's theorem refers to this result (for classical logic).}: (\cite[Theorem~II.4.7]{Shelah}) A complete first-order theory has the order property ($OP$) if and only if it has the independence property ($IP$) or the strict order property ($SOP$).

-This theorem is of the great importance of Shelah's classification of (classical) first order theories and is also the focal point of \cite{K-Baire} and the present paper.
-In \cite{Ben2}, Ben~Yaacov claims that a {\em straightforward translation} of the proof of Shelah's theorem for classical first order logic would provide a proof of this theorem for {\em continuous logic} of \cite{BBHU}.
-We conjecture that this claim is not true and in Section 5 we explain the strategy for finding a counterexample.
-We argue\footnote{See Section~\ref{discussion} for a discussion.} that finding a counterexample is related to a specific class of Banach spaces, namely the nonreflexive Banach spaces not containing $c_0$ or $\ell_1$.
-However, what is more important to us than rejecting this claim is the classification of continuous first order theories and characterization of model theoretic properties in the terms of the function theory and the Banach space theory.
-This classification even gives a better understanding of classical logic and provides fundamental insights for it.
-We believe that the fact that ``there is no a perfect analog of Shelah's theorem in continuous logic" is not only bad, but also has ``\textbf{positive}" aspects and achievements.
+This theorem is of great importance for Shelah's classification of (classical) first-order theories and serves as the focal point of both \cite{K-Baire} and the present paper.
+In some articles, it is claimed that a straightforward translation of the proof of Shelah's theorem for classical first-order logic could provide a proof of this theorem for continuous logic as developed in \cite{BBHU}.
+We conjecture that this claim is false, and in Section 5, we outline the strategy for constructing a counterexample.
+We argue\footnote{See Section~\ref{discussion} for further discussion.} that finding such a counterexample is related to a specific class of Banach spaces, namely, nonreflexive Banach spaces that do not contain $c_0$ or $\ell_1$.
+However, what is more important to us than disproving this claim is the classification of continuous first-order theories and the characterization of model-theoretic properties in terms of functional analysis and Banach space theory.
+This classification not only enhances our understanding of continuous logic but also sheds light on classical logic, offering fundamental insights.
+We believe that the absence of a ``perfect analogue of Shelah's theorem in continuous logic" is not solely a limitation but also has {\em positive} aspects and contributions.